jordancheah/Apache-Web-Log-Analysis-Spark/README.md

-# Web server log analysis with Apache Spark
+# Web server log analysis with Spark

 This program illustrates how to use Apache Spark on real-world text-based production logs.